10 Ideas to Help Your Business Grow

 2. Embrace video

 This may seem an odd one to feature so highly in this list.
 However, video is crucial if you want your online presence to work in your favour.
 We recently featured an interesting blog on the importance of visuals.
 Our brains process visual info so much faster than text.
 How to videos are all over the web and YouTube is a massive search engine.
 Video features highly on Google.
 Social video is massive.
 So, if you haven’t already, embrace video.
 Our video shoot is next week by the way!
+Check out some of our videos to see what we mean.

 3. Drive inbound enquiries

 The cost of acquisition for enquiries that come to you is so much lower than where you’re forced to use your marketing budget and people.
 They’re also more likely to be in the market for your services and will probably convert quicker.
 So, how much time do you spend on cultivating inbound?
 That includes asking for referrals, making your website look fantastic, having calls to action on your site and ensuring that your content pushes Google ranking higher (see below).
-If the phone doesn’t ring now and you don’t get web enquiries, make this one of your key goals for the New Year.
+If the phone doesn’t ring now and you don’t get web enquiries, make this one of your key goals going forward.

 4. Generate interesting content